GarryLed/IoT-team-collaboration-project/README.md

 * Create a sketch of the proposed hardware setup

 ### Proposed code design:
-* Below is an inamga of initial code design using the potentiometer, led, and a lcd screen that displays a warning message when tempertaure goes above a certain number:
+* Below is an image of initial code design using the potentiometer, led, and a lcd screen that displays a warning message when tempertaure goes above a certain number:
 ![Alt text](image.png)

 **Here is the link to the code for the above design:**